MichaelCurrin/dev-cheatsheets/cheatsheets/go/commands/install.md

 ### No module given

-Given module `cmd/myapp/main.go` and no arguments, the current directory will be used.
+Given module `main.go` and no arguments, the current directory's name will be used (such as the repo name).
+This does not the script name or the script's directory.

 ```sh
 $ go install